cartoon of children walking

 How is this project funded?
 Story Strolls are made possible by American Rescue Plan Act funding.

 Does GPLS have permission to use these titles?
-GPLS secured permission from each publisher for up to two years for use at public libraries around Georgia.
+GPLS secured permission from each publisher.
 We will renew permissions as needed.
 Permissions are printed on the second panel of each Story Stroll.

 Use Policy